wp-plugins/image-watermark/readme.txt

 2. screenshot-2.png

 == Changelog ==

+= 1.3.1 =
+* Fix: Option to disable right click on images not working

 = 1.3.0 =
 * Tweak: Manual watermarking now works even if selected post types are selected